Technology Meets the Art of Medicine

 Dermatology

 AI models trained on hundreds of thousands of skin images can classify lesions with accuracy approaching that of board-certified dermatologists.
 Some systems can differentiate between benign moles and potentially malignant melanomas from smartphone photographs, though clinical biopsy remains the definitive diagnostic tool.
 These algorithms are showing particular promise in expanding dermatological screening access to communities that lack dermatology specialists.
+Even so, an app is not a substitute for a professional skin check, especially in a high-sun state like Florida where regular skin cancer screening matters year round.

 Pathology